sarkershantonu/java-for-testers/exams/readme.md

     - Git & Github : 2hr : Multiple Choice + Lab
     - Complete Test Organization with Junit5 : 12hr : HandsOn
     - A complete CI/CD with Own Jenkins : 8 hr : HandsOn

+# Rules :
+- MCQ : Online Live
+- Topic Explanation : viva voice
+- Lab : Have to complete in Live interactive Session
+- HandsOn : Have to complete in Single Long session , may not need to be interactive.